 The Lodge is the College’s information centre.
-The Head Porter and the Day and Night Porters are there to help, guide and advise.
+The Head Porter, Deputy Head Porter and the Day and Night Porters are there to help, guide and advise.

 They receive mail and messages, and distribute them to individual pigeonholes.
 Fire and intruder alarm systems are connected to the Lodge.
 The Lodge Porter is the first port of call in an emergency.
 The Lodge is staffed 24 hours a day and the number for use in an emergency only is 277999.
 For routine matters use 277900.The Lodge is fitted with a hearing loop system.
 A text telephone is available in the Lodge for use by those with hearing impairments.

-Lockers for student possessions are situated in the basement underneath the JCR and are available to hire, upon deposit of £30 for the key, from the Lodge.
+Lockers for student possessions are situated in the temporary JCR kitchen in the Bar Quad and are available to hire, upon deposit of £30 for the key, from the Lodge.
 This is refundable upon return of the key to the Lodge.

-Phonecards, postcards, photocopy cards, laundry cards, locker keys and booklets about the College, can be purchased at the Lodge.
+Postcards, locker keys and booklets about the College can be purchased at the Lodge.

 The Messenger Service delivers academic related mail.
 Personal letters (invitations to parties etc) are not accepted.
 The Porters will advise on the use of the Messenger Service.